Vitamin B5: The Vitamin That’s All Around

 These three points about vitamin B5 are important to remember:

 - You need vitamin B5 for energy production and transportation in the body.
-It also helps you produce hormones and fatty acids.

 - You’ll find vitamin B5 in almost all foods.
 The best sources include beef, organ meat, whole grains and some vegetables.